Skip to main content

 1. Locate the Move Live Software application by searching for it on the PC.

 The Move Live system requires two sets of calibration data in order to operate the Mocap mode.
-The intrinsic calibration tells the system about the camera matrix and distortion coefficients, so that it can correctly interpret and un-distort the image (the image shown in the GUI will be the raw, distorted image, until Mocap is activated).
-This will only need to be done once, as long as the same camera & lens are paired together in the future and the configuration of the lens has not changed.
+The intrinsic calibration informs the system about the camera matrix and distortion coefficients, so that it can correctly interpret and un-distort the image.
+This will only need to be done once, as long as the same camera & lens are paired together in the future and the configuration of the lens zoom & focus has not changed.

 The extrinsic calibration tells the system where the cameras are positioned and how they are orientated, in order to combine the 2D tracking from each image and triangulate the actor(s) within the volume.
 This will need to be done every time a camera moves and can only be captured once the intrinsics have been provided.